 Coastal areas are particularly vulnerable to the effects of climate change.
 Designing green infrastructure for protecting these areas must consider the natural resources as well as the potential for population displacement.
 NOAA's Office of Coastal Management offers programs and tools for designing and implementing solutions that support coastal resiliency.

 Errors made in the implementation phase can severely compromise the performance and public acceptance of well-designed stormwater management practices.
 Access these resources about lessons learned from construction mistakes and ensuring that practices are built as designed.

-New York City High Performance Landscape Guidelines(273 pp, 7.6 MB, About PDF) Exit These guidelines include a discussion on how to anticipate potential construction problems and make construction practices more sustainable.
+New York City High Performance Landscape Guidelines(273 pp, 7.6 MB, About PDF) These guidelines include a discussion on how to anticipate potential construction problems and make construction practices more sustainable.
 Written for design and construction of public parks, but can be applied more broadly.

 Prepared by Seattle Public Utilities to document lessons learned in design and construction of the Ballard Roadside Rain Gardens pilot project, including the importance of:

 - reviewing project goals and objectives with construction management staff;

 - consulting with the geotechnical engineers throughout the design and construction process; and

 - thorough and timely community outreach.

 State and local governments in different parts of the country have produced guides for homeowners on installing rain barrels and rain gardens.
 Access these examples by clicking their links: